|

 2010.
 St Andrews, New Brunswick.
 After finishing her private education at

-The Study, a private girls school, she went to Paris, France to study
+The Study, a private girls school, Willa went to Paris, France, to study

 French.
 She returned to Canada in 1933.
 She worked her way around the world